 Our Board annually evaluates the financial expertise and independence of the members of our Audit Committee.
-Following its review in March 2015, our Board determined that each of Mr. Guynn and Mr. Holder is an "audit committee financial expert," as that term is defined by SEC rules and regulations, and all of the members of our Audit Committee are financially literate in accordance with the NYSE's governance listing standards and SEC rules and regulations.
+Following its review in March 2016, our Board determined that Mr. Guynn and Mr. Holder are "audit committee financial experts," as that term is defined by SEC rules and regulations, and all of the members of our Audit Committee are financially literate in accordance with the NYSE's governance listing standards and SEC rules and regulations.